-Timothy James LeCain is a historian of the environment and technology who focuses on the ways in which new materialist theories can help us to better understand the past.
-His forthcoming book, The Matter of History: How Things Create the Past (under contract with Cambridge University Press), develops a bold new theoretical and methodological approach that emphasizes the many ways in which a dynamic material environment creates humans, both as biological and cultural creatures.
-Squarely challenging the conventional lines drawn between human culture and nature, LeCain argues we are best understood as "natural born humans"--not in a determinative or genetic sense, but rather as creatures who arise out of the creative energy and immense possibilities of a vibrant material world.
+Timothy James LeCain is a Professor of History whose work focuses on the ways in which the New Material Humanism can help us to better understand the past and future of humans and the planet.
+His latest book, The Matter of History: How Things Create the Past (Cambridge University Press, 2017), develops a bold theoretical and methodological approach that emphasizes the many ways in which a dynamic material environment creates humans, both as biological and cultural creatures.
+Squarely challenging the conventional lines drawn between human culture and nature, he argues we are best understood as inescapably material creatures whose intelligence and creativity arise from our engagement with the dynamic things around us, not in distinction to them.

-LeCain's first book, Mass Destruction, won the 2010 best book of the year award from the American Society for Environmental History and was chosen as an Outstanding Book of the Year by Choice, the review publication of the American Library Association.
-Mass Destruction is an environmental and technological history of the giant open-pit copper mines developed in the American West in the first half of the Twentieth Century and their global consequences.
+LeCain's first book, Mass Destruction--an environmental and technological history of the giant open-pit copper mines developed in the American West--won the 2010 best book of the year award from the American Society for Environmental History and was chosen as an Outstanding Book of the Year by Choice, the review publication of the American Library Association.